Flying (Cast song)

-"Flying" is the fifth single by Liverpool britpop band Cast, fronted by ex the La's bassist John Power.
-The song was released as a standalone single on 12 October 1996 and reached number four on the UK Singles Chart, becoming the band's highest-charting single in the UK.
-The song was later included on the deluxe re-issue of Cast's debut album, All Change, in 2010.
+"Flying" is the fifth single by Liverpool Britpop band Cast, fronted by ex the La's bassist John Power.
+The song was released as a standalone single on 12 October 1996 and reached number four on the UK singles chart, becoming the band's highest-charting single in the UK.
+The song was later included on the deluxe re-issue of their debut album, All Change, in 2010.